USS Gonzalez (DDG 66) Conducts Change of Command Ceremony

-NAVAL STATION NORFOLK, VA (Jul.
-25, 2025) Cmdr.
-Michael Schenk, Commanding Officer of the Arleigh Burke-class guided-missile destroyer USS Gonzalez (DDG 66), and his wife, Lacy, upon the conclusion of the Change of Command ceremony.
-Gonzalez is the U.S. Navy’s 16th Arleigh Burke-class destroyer.
+“What an extraordinary opportunity to lead a ship like Gonzalez,” said Schenk.
+“This ship is more than steel and technology...it comes alive with your hard work, your pride and ownership, and your determination.
+Every success that the ship has achieved and will achieve comes from you...and ultimately your professionalism, your willingness to answer the nation’s call.”
+Additionally, Schenk stated, “I look forward to building on that foundation as we move to the next phase.”

+Gonzalez is the U.S. Navy’s 16th Arleigh Burke-class guided-missile destroyer.
+The ship was named for Marine Sgt.
+Alfredo “Freddy” Cantu Gonzalez, a Medal of Honor recipient in the Vietnam War.
+The keel was laid down on February 3, 1994, at Bath Iron Works in Bath, Maine, and christened on February 18, 1995.

 The warship is homeported at Naval Station Norfolk and is a part of Destroyer Squadron 22, along with Carrier Strike Group 10, led by the USS George H.W.
 Bush.
-(U.S. Navy photo by Hull Maintenance Technician Third Class Xavier Wheeler).

 |Date Taken: